instructure/common-cartridge-viewer/README.md

 View Common Cartridges in the browser.
-Requires no server-side processing.

 ## Development